sophialittlejohn/learning-sass/README.md

-# learning-sass
+# Learning Sass

-## Learning sass by creating a dummy website about AI.
+Learning sass by creating a dummy website about AI.

 Resource: Team Treehouse